Making a Personal Injury Claim for a Protected Party

 What Is the Role of a Litigation Friend?

-Most cases involving litigation friends are handled on a no win no fee basis, meaning there is no financial risk for the protected party or their representatives.
+Most litigation friend cases are run on a no win no fee basis, so the protected party or their agents bear no financial risk.

 Time Limits for Making a Claim